Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 **[Look for regular apartments ↓](/guides/find-a-flat-in-berlin#step-1-look-for-apartments)**

-### Furnished apartment
+### Short-term apartment

-Furnished apartments are very expensive, but they have benefits:
+Short-term apartments are very expensive, but they have benefits:

 - **Everything included**
+    These are furnished apartments.
+They come with everything you need.
 You don't need to get an internet contract, an electricity contract, furniture, appliances or cookware.
 You can just move in, and focus on other problems.
 - **Immigrant-friendly**
     You can book an apartment before you arrive in Germany.
 They don't ask for documents that immigrants don't have, like a *[[Schufa]]*.
 - **Less competition**